CBSE should explain rationale behind dropping certain chapters from curriculum: Sisodia | Education

 CBSE should explain rationale behind dropping certain chapters from curriculum: Sisodia

-The Human Resource Development Ministry maintains that the curriculum has been rationalized while retaining core elements.
-The board in its syllabus rationalization exercise has dropped chapters on democracy and diversity, demonetization, nationalism, secularism, India's relations with its neighbors, and growth of local governments in India, among others, as per the updated syllabus.
+The Human Resource Development Ministry maintains that the curriculum has been rationalised while retaining core elements.
+The board in its syllabus rationalisation exercise has dropped chapters on democracy and diversity, demonetisation, nationalism, secularism, India's relations with its neighbours and growth of local governments in India, among others, as per the updated syllabus.

 "I am hopeful that the CBSE must have very good reasons for dropping those topics other than saying that 'reduction in classroom teaching due to closure of schools' requires reduction and hence, randomly some topics have been dropped," Sisodia, who holds the education portfolio, said.
 The topics of social science which are dropped are so relevant in contemporary context that it is important that children learn about it through "authentic source rather than through 'Whatsapp University'", the deputy chief minister said.